WannaBAcoder/PCB-Powerwalls/README.md

 We are developing a PCB alternative to common powerwall building techniques for 18650(and similar) batteries.
 This system has been developed with maintainability, expandability, and practicality in mind.

-For additional DIY Powerwall building resources, please check out some of the many active facebook groups:
+For additional DIY Powerwall building resources, please check out some of the many other active facebook groups:
 * [DIY Powerwalls](https://www.facebook.com/groups/323586824654552/)
 * [Jehu's DIY Powerwalls](https://www.facebook.com/groups/183620862292017/)
 * [DIY Powerwall - easy](https://www.facebook.com/groups/244099703167519/)

 ## 15s4p PCB